From baroque to contemporary, Ada is no stranger to the modern or baroque violin.

 As an experienced teacher of both children and adults, Ada enjoys sharing her passion for music with the next generation of violinists.

 Whether you are a complete beginner, advanced student, or simply wishing to refresh your skills, Ada tailors her approach to the individual.
-Lessons can be arranged either at Ada’s studio in London or in your own home through skype.
+Lessons can be arranged either at Ada’s studio in London or in your own home through Zoom.

 To find out more and to discuss your requirements, please complete the enquiry form.